wtlin1228/junyiacademy-next-web/CONTRIBUTING.md

 > This will add the original repository as a "remote" called "upstream".
 Then
 > fetch the git information from that remote, then set your local `master`
 > branch to use the upstream master branch whenever you run `git pull`.
 Then you
-> can make all of your pull request branches based on this `master` branch.
+> can make all of your merge request branches based on this `master` branch.
 > Whenever you want to update your version of `master`, do a regular `git pull`.

 ## Committing and Pushing changes